shelleywong/CSCI211-Course-Materials/Labs/lab01.md

 $ which cp
 ```

-### Linux editors
+### Linux Editors

 For 211 we will not be using an integrated development environment (IDE).
 The reason we are not using an IDE is because I want you to develop a good understanding of the tasks performed by an IDE.
 Once you have a good understanding of these tasks, you can switch to an IDE.<br>

-When writing programs without an IDE you use a stand alone editor to create your program (versus using the editor built in to Visual C++).
-This means you can pick from hundreds of available editors.
-Here are some common choices (most are available on the computers in the lab):
+When writing programs without an IDE, you use a stand alone editor to create your program.
+Feel free to pick from hundreds of available editors!
+Here are some common choices (some are available on the computers in the lab):
 1. [Vim](https://www.vim.org/)
   * Powerful and very popular version of Vi (de-facto Unix editor).
   * Works on most Linux and Microsoft platforms.
   * It is hard to learn how to use but very fast once you learn how to use.
-(I will talk about it later in the semester.)
+(Will discuss more later in the semester.)
-  * The gvim editor is a graphical version of vim (runs inside a GUI window) -- a little harder to learn, more common to use vim
+  * The gvim editor is a graphical version of vim (runs inside a GUI window; a little harder to learn)
 2. [Atom](https://atom.io/)
   * Menu based editor that is easy to use (from GitHub).
   * Can download on your home machine.